usnistgov/WebFF-Documentation/Docs/manual/Reference/NonBond-LJ-GROMACS.rst

 XML Schema
 ----------

-The XML schema for the **non-bond Lennard-Jones potential** has the following representation (design mode representation using Liquid XML Studio):
+The XML schema for the **non-bond Lennard-Jones GROMACS potential** has the following representation (design mode representation using Liquid XML Studio):

 .. image:: ../../images/NonBond-LJ-GROMACS.png
 	:align: left